MicrosoftDocs/playfab-docs/playfab-docs/roadmap/index.md

 The PlayFab Extension is now available in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=PlayFab.playfab-explorer).
 In addition, the extension is open source with code available in [GitHub](https://github.com/PlayFab/vscode-playfab-explorer).
 We continue to iterate on the PlayFab Extension and you are welcome to add features and improvements along with us.

 More information is available on on our [blog](https://blog.playfab.com/blog/announcing-the-open-source-playfab-visual-studio-code-extension).

-**_Insights Management Commands_**

-Insights now has a series of [management commands](https://docs.microsoft.com/gaming/playfab/features/insights/explorer/management-commands) that allow you to gain a better understanding of your data environment.

 **_Azure Active Directory Authentication_**